Stapleton1/Wifi-Telekom/README.md

 # login-screen design
-Built with HTML5 and CSS3.
+Built with HTML and CSS.